ansys/pyaedt/doc/source/User_guide/mesh.rst

     glob_msh.settings["BufferLayers"] = 1
     glob_msh.update()

-**Local Mesh Regions**
+**Local mesh regions**

-To create a mesh region, the `assign_mesh_region` function is used:
+To create a mesh region, use the ``assign_mesh_region()`` function:

 .. code:: python

     mesh_region = ipk.mesh.assign_mesh_region(name=object_name)

-The settings of the returned object can be modified using the same approach as with the global mesh region object.
+You can modify the settings of the returned object using the same approach as with the global mesh region object.

-To access the subregion that defines the local mesh region and modify its dimensions:
+This code accesses the subregion that defines the local mesh region and modifies its dimensions:

 .. code:: python